dhean4/DeliverX/README.md

 ## Contact

-For questions or support, please contact @dhean4.
+For questions or support, please contact [Daniel](https://github.com/dhean4) or email at danielibisagba@gmail.com